 This week my children asked if we could have the Christmas music on in the car.
-It’s only mid-November but straight away I said yes.
+It’s still November but straight away I said yes.

 The me of five years ago would have been completely horrified by this.
 “It’s only November!” she would have shrieked.
 “There’s still a month and a half to go.
 It’s absolutely ridiculous how early Christmas starts these days.
 Save it for December!”

 Yes, a few years ago, I was the first to say that Christmas started too early every year.
-And while I still think decorations in the shops in September is ridiculous, and ours definitely won’t be put up until December, these last couple of years I have been embracing the early start to the festive season wholeheartedly.
+And while I still think decorations in the shops in September is ridiculous, these last couple of years I have been embracing the early start to the festive season wholeheartedly.

 There are three simple reasons for this: Little E, Little O and Baby I, aged almost five, just turned three, and eight months respectively.
 They are so excited by the magic of it all.
 Their innocent enthusiasm and wide-eyed glee is so beautiful it fills me with warmth and joy and happiness.
 I want to bottle it and keep that feeling as I know it won’t last forever.